myFavShrimp/arc/README.md

 - `tags`: Array of tags for filtering tasks.
 Tasks are automatically tagged with the task name and path components when defined in separate files (e.g., `modules/web/nginx.lua` adds tags: `modules`, `web`, `nginx`).
 - `groups`: Array of group names where this task should run.
 If omitted, the task runs on all groups.
 - `dependencies`: Array of tags that this task depends on.
 When a task is selected, all tasks with matching dependency tags are automatically included in the execution set.
 See [Task Dependencies](#task-dependencies).
+- `important`: If `true`, the task always runs regardless of `--no-deps`, tag filters, and `skip_system` behavior.
+Useful for tasks like OS detection that must always execute.

 #### Task States and Results